sanity-io/hydrogen-sanity/packages/hydrogen-sanity/README.md

 +   // strategy: CacheShort() | null,
 + })

-- // 2.
-Make Sanity available to loaders and actions in the request context
 + // 2.
 Make Sanity available to loaders and actions in the request context return {
     ...hydrogenContext,